mattrude/pgpkeyserver/doc/about.md

 permalink: /doc/about/
 ---

+## What is PGP?

+PGP or Pretty Good Privacy is a way of encrypting and signing a email message in a "end to end" way.
+This means, the message is encrypted on your computer in a way that the server has no knowledge of the message or the key that was used to encrypt the message.
+The recipient of the message then decrypts the message on their own computer.

 ## About the Server Pool

 The main [hkp](http://tools.ietf.org/html/draft-shaw-openpgp-hkp-00) pool which you should configure your keyserver software to use is **pool.sks-keyservers.net**, or perhaps **ha.pool.sks-keyservers.net**.
 Folks will understand and expect that choice.
 (Also **na.pool.sks-keyservers.net** in North America or **eu.pool.sks-keyservers.net** in Europe).